philtrade/Ddip/Manual.md

-A user guide to `ddipp`
+# User Guide to Double Dip `ddipp`

 ## Introduction

-`ddipp` is a collection of iPython line and cell magics, only useful within an interactive iPython or Jupyter notebook session.
+`ddipp` is a collection of line and cell magics for iPython and Jupyter notebook.
 It uses `ipyparallel` to manage PyTorch's Distributed Data Parallel (DDP) process group as a cluster.
-Each process in a DDP group is assigned to manage a particular GPU device.
-In this aspect, `ddipp` is like a traffic controller, to direct the execution of cells to the DDP group when asked to, and it will route back the outputs.
+In this aspect, `ddipp` is like a traffic controller, it directs the execution of cells between the local process (the interactive notebook), and the remote DDP process group, and streams/display the outputs.

-`ddipp` treats `fastai` as a client application that uses the PyTorch DDP.
-User can specify what application to prepare for, when creating a DDP group (using `%makedip`).  `fastai_v1` is the default application.
-In this context, `ddipp` dynamically patches up `fastai` to achieve correct execution, while maintaining the interactive user experience of the typical `fastai` Jupyter notebook workflow.
+`ddipp` treats `fastai` as a client application that uses the PyTorch DDP (currently  `fastai_v1` is the default application).  `ddipp` is designed to minimize changes to  existing `fastai` Jupyter notebooks, and without requiring any change to the fastai codebase itself.

 ## Using `ddipp`